Financial Sustainability Support IMPACT AWARDS Recipients

 Organization/client: Stars Foundation

 The Stars Foundation ‘Impact Awards’ recognise and reward outstanding local organisations improving the lives of children in the countries with the highest rates of under-five mortality.
 In 2015, in the Latin America-Caribbean region Stars awarded eight organisations from across its five regional priority countries: Bolivia, Colombia, Paraguay and Peru.
 IWORDS Global was hired to design and deliver interactive and engaging workshops for the 2015 Impact Award winners.
 Each winner is entitled to receive two capacity building workshops.
 The first one was implemented in March 2016, and was focused on financial sustainability.
-The second one is to be held in April 2017, in Asunción, Paraguay, and will address monitoring and evaluation for fundraising purposes.
+The second one was held in April 2017, in Asunción, Paraguay, and addressed monitoring, evaluation and learning for fundraising purposes.
 The idea was to conduct capacity building exercises to strengthen internal policies and processes that support financial sustainability, fundraising strategies and income generation plans.
-After the first workshop, IWORDS Global prepared a bulleting documenting the most significant changes resulting from the capacity building sessions for dissemination among key stakeholders.
-The second workshop will focus on Institutional impact evaluation, development of programme and projects monitoring and evaluation frameworks (Theory of change/Results-based frameworks, SMART indicators, Innovative data collection methods); and Meaningful use of data.
-The methodology will combine participatory activities, panels and presentations by the facilitator and experts in the field.
+After the first workshop, IWORDS Global prepared a document outlining the most significant changes resulting from the capacity building sessions for dissemination among key stakeholders.
+The second workshop focused on Institutional impact evaluation, development of programme and project monitoring, evaluation and learning frameworks (Theory of change/Results-based frameworks, SMART indicators, Innovative data collection methods), and meaningful use of data.
+The methodology combined participatory activities, panels and presentations by the facilitator and experts in the field.

 SAIH Theory of Change Process Development

 Organization/client: Norwegian Students and Academics Assistance Fund – SAIH